MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/intro-to-cloudkit.md

 Subscriptions are exposed in the CloudKit Framework via the `CKSubscription` class.
 They combine a Record Type ( `RecordType`), a Predicate ( `NSPredicate`) and an Apple Push Notification ( `Push`).

 > [!NOTE]
-> **Note**: CloudKit pushes are slightly augmented as they contain a payload containing CloudKit specific information such as what caused the push to happen.
+> CloudKit pushes are slightly augmented as they contain a payload containing CloudKit specific information such as what caused the push to happen.

 #### How Subscriptions Work